Airstrikes kill more Ukrainians despite grain export deal

 The U.S. announced Friday that as part of a new $270 million security assistance package, it will deliver four more HIMARS to Ukraine.
 The package will allow Kyiv to acquire up to 580 Phoenix Ghost drones, about 36,000 rounds of artillery ammunition and more guided rockets known as GMLRS.

-Ukrainian forces have used U.S.-made rocket launchers and tactical drones to destroy Russian targets and hold at bay Russia’s larger and more heavily equipped forces.
+Ukrainian forces have used U.S.-made rocket launchers and tactical drones to hold at bay Russia’s larger and more heavily equipped forces.
 The Ukrainian military has used HIMARS, which have a higher range and better precision compared with similar Soviet-era systems in the Russian and Ukrainian inventory, to strike Russian munitions depots and other key targets.

 In the Dnipro region of central Ukraine, three schools were destroyed in the latest Russian strikes, Ukrainian authorities said.
 Seven Russian missiles hit the small town of Apostolove, wounding 18 residents.